 - This is an absolute and the most basic necessity.
 Any shopping website will see sales only if an image of the product to be sold is provided.
 Customers will want to know what the pieces look like, from different angles and sides too.
-Make sure to upload a high-resolution image of your jewellery, taken in good and flattering lighting, and from different sides.
+Make sure to upload a high-resolution image of your jewelry, taken in good and flattering lighting, and from different sides.

-- And since you’re selling jewellery, brownie points if you can upload images of models wearing the pieces, so that customers will know the approximate size of the product and how it actually looks, when worn.
+- And since you’re selling jewelry, brownie points if you can upload images of models wearing the pieces, so that customers will know the approximate size of the product and how it actually looks, when worn.

 Choose an Awesome Cover photo:

 - The cover photo will be first on display, for a particular category of products, when someone visits your shop.
-So, this has to be the best picture of your best work of art, because first impressions are usually the deciding factor when it comes to jewellery after all.
+So, this has to be the best picture of your best work of art, because first impressions are usually the deciding factor when it comes to jewelry after all.
 The more eye-catching the picture is, the more likely people are to go browse deeper in your store.

 Product description and listing:

 - A catchy and simple description is necessary for each product.
 Etsy gives you a 140-character description space, to describe each product.
 The count is limited so make sure that your product description hits the nail right on the head.
-This is what is going to make customers choose that piece of jewellery to take a closer look.
+This is what is going to make customers choose that piece of jewelry to take a closer look.

 - There’ll be another column where you can enter a detailed product description.
 This will be displayed once the customer clicks on a particular product.
 You can highlight and bullet the noteworthy features.